DeDop/dedop-core/docs/installation.rst

 ===========

 DeDop is programmed in Python so you first need to setup a suitable Python environment.
-We recommend using a `Miniconda <http://conda.pydata.org/miniconda.html>`_ Python environment, so you don't need to install the DeDop library dependencies in your default Python.
+We recommend using a `Miniconda <http://conda.pydata.org/miniconda.html>`_ Python3 environment, so you don't need to install the DeDop library dependencies in your default Python.

 After installing Miniconda open a terminal window and create an isolated Python environment and *activate* it.
 Type::

-    conda create -n dedop python=3
+    conda create -n dedop python=3.5
     source activate dedop